There are two kinds of Internet routers available: wired and wireless.

 How does a Wi-Fi router work?

-Plug your phone line into your router and data will be sent through it.
+Plug your phone or cable line into your router and data will be sent through the connection to the router.

-This is converted into radio signals which are then picked up by devices with Wi–Fi capability, such as laptops, tablets, smartphones and games consoles.
+The Wi-Fi router then takes this data and converts it into radio signals, which are then picked up by devices with Wi–Fi capability such as laptops, tablets, smartphones and games consoles.

 How do devices connect to a Wi–Fi router?